dialoa/dialectica-filters/labelled-lists/README.md

   as markdown: `*%1*` will surround your label with asterisks, not make it italic.

-This can be set on a list basis by using a `delimiter` attribute on the first span element of your list (same possible values as above):
+This can be set for a specific list by using a `delimiter` attribute on the first span element of your list (same possible values as above):

 ```markdown